Skip to content

 Release planning

-Planning of the project close-out or the release of the project deliverable.
-This is possible as soon as the PBIs in the Product Backlog are consistent and the velocity of the Developers is known.
+Release planning involves planning for the completion and delivery of a project.
+This planning becomes possible once the PBIs in the Product Backlog are consistent, and the velocity of the Developers is known.

 Report